openstack-archive/senlin/doc/source/user/profile_types.rst

   property usually doesn't have a ``default`` value.
 - ``type``: one of ``String``, ``Integer``, ``Boolean``, ``Map`` or ``List``.

-The default output from the :command:`profile-type-schema` command is in YAML format.
+The default output from the :command:`profile-type-show` command is in YAML format.
 You can choose to show the spec schema in JSON format by specifying the the :option:`-F json` option as exemplified below::

-  $ senlin profile-type-schema -F json os.heat.stack
+  $ senlin profile-type-show -F json os.heat.stack
   {
+    "name": "os.heat.stack",
-    "spec": {
+    "schema": {
       "files": {
         "default": {},
         "readonly": false,